Yuchan48/TodoApp-Ventzke-Media/README.md

 ### What I will improve if I could spend more than 4 hours
 - Add due date, category, and note in a task
-- In the overview page, the list will be sorted by the due date in ascending order
+- On the overview page, the list will be sorted by the due date in ascending order
 - Improve design